davedawson/scrtchpd-web/README.md

 * Both tests and application changes will refresh automatically in the browser
 * Run `gulp test` to run all tests with phantomJS and produce XML reports

+---

+Changed to Webpack.
+Now to run: `npm start`.

 ### Minify the code, ready for production
 * Run `NODE_ENV=production gulp deploy`